bentenjamin/rubik/README.md

 python rubik.py -r
 - call random moves generator and asks you how many moves you want to generate. prints the moves and then the scrambled cube

+python rubik.py -d
+- call random moves generator with a default number of 20 moves. prints the moves and then the scrambled cube

 python rubik.py "example list of moves"
 - scrambles the cube and prints the scrambled cube